(updated January 30, 2018; effective February 6, 2018)

 Sexual misconduct is a broad term used to encompass a range of behaviors including sexual harassment, nonconsensual sexual contact, nonconsensual sexual penetration, and sexual exploitation.
-Sexual misconduct also includes, without limitation, sexual assault (rape, fondling, incest or statutory rape) as defined by the Clery Act.
-(The Clery Act is a federal law on campus safety and security – more information can be found in MIT’s Annual Security Report.)
-Sexual misconduct can occur between individuals who know each other, have an established relationship, have previously engaged in consensual sexual activity, and between individuals who do not know each other.
+This definition of sexual misconduct includes sexual assault (rape, fondling, incest, or statutory rape) as defined by the Clery Act.
+The Clery Act is a federal law on campus safety and security – more information on the Clery Act can be found in MIT’s Annual Security Report.

 Sexual misconduct can be committed by persons of any gender identity, and it can occur between people of the same or different sex.

-MIT students are expected to engage in sexual behavior of any kind only with the fully informed and effective consent of all parties involved.
-Effective consent must be obtained for each instance and each escalation of sexual activity.
-Obtaining effective consent is the responsibility of the party initiating sexual activity.
-Doing otherwise may constitute sexual misconduct and is a violation of MIT policy.
+MIT students who engage in sexual behavior of any kind are expected to do so only with the effective consent of all parties involved.
+Doing otherwise constitutes sexual misconduct and is a violation of this policy.

 Effective Consent is: